YashSingh2000/100-Data-Science-Projects/README.md

 Anybody can suggest any changes or improvements if needed , for this one has to create the issue for that particular thing

-The steps will be repeated till 100 research work or project are reached.
+The steps will be repeated till 100 research work or project are reached